What Works and What You Need to Know!

 Start off your medication with non-opioid drugs such as NSAIDs.
 If you experience side effects from these non-steroidal anti-inflammatory drugs, you may stick with aspirin/paracetamol, or Voltaren and Ibuprofen.
 The latter two tend to upset a lot of people in the stomach…….they do me so I only take them very occasionally in consultation with my family doctor.

 If your pain doesn’t subside, your doctor may recommend opioid drugs that are generally weaker.
 Examples of such drugs would be co-codamol or codeine.
 There are a few other weak opioid drugs that might be suggested too.

 Start off with these and always remember to improve your lifestyle by doing whatever it takes to be healthier.
 The goal is to use the drugs to manage your pain while you manage your life and get it in order health-wise.

 If the weak opioid drugs do not work well, and the pain is unbearable, then it’ll be time for strong opioid drugs.
-Very often, you’ll be under medical supervision or will require a prescription to get these drugs.
+Normally, you’ll be under medical supervision for this type of medication and you will need a prescription to get these drugs.

 The ones most often used are fentanyl, morphine, tramadol, etc. These names are quite common, and most people have heard of them.